Rev. Roger Wagner, Pastor

 Since 2004, Pastor Roger and a team from the church travel during the summer to the Czech Republic, where they conduct an evangelistic family camp for Czechs who wish to improve their conversational English.
 There he has the privilege of preaching the saving message of Christ to many who might not otherwise hear it.

-He has especially enjoyed his ministry of preaching and teaching God’s Word in both the church and at Covenant Christian School, which meets at the church facility.
+He has especially enjoyed his ministry of preaching and teaching God’s Word in the church.
 In 1998, he was awarded a Doctorate of Ministry degree in preaching from Westminster Seminary in California.

 As a result of his studies for that degree, he published a book on the apostolic preaching in the Book of Acts entitled, Tongues Aflame (Mentor, 2004).
 He has also published numerous periodical articles and contributed several chapters on worship and the life of the church for a book called Back to Basics: Rediscovering the Richness of the Reformed Faith (Presbyterian & Reformed, 1996).

 He and his wife Sherry raised their three children in Chula Vista, and now enjoy visiting their families, including nine grandchildren, scattered from Chula Vista to Washington, D.C.